UtsavParashar/rock_paper_scissors_python/README.md

 ## Features

 - **Engaging Gameplay:** Play the classic game of Rock-Paper-Scissors against an intelligent Computer opponent.
-- **Adaptive Strategies:** Computer program uses a combined strategy leveraging Reinforcement Learning, Markov Models, and Game Theory to learn and adapt to your playing style.
+- **Adaptive Strategies:** Computer program uses a combined strategy leveraging Reinforcement Learning and Markov Models to learn and adapt to your playing style.
 - **Reinforcement Learning:** The program learns from past games, improving its decision-making over time through a Q-learning approach.
 - **Markov Model Prediction:** The program analyzes your move history using a Markov model to predict your next move based on patterns.
 - **Customizable History Length:** Adjust the length of the move history used by the computer to influence its predictive capabilities.
 - **Exploration vs. Exploitation:** Balances exploration of new strategies with exploitation of learned patterns for optimal performance.
-- **Detailed Game Output:** View a clear record of each round, including your choice, the c's choice, and the outcome.
+- **Detailed Game Output:** View a clear record of each round, including your choice, the computer's choice, and the outcome.
 - **Comprehensive Unit Tests:** Ensures code reliability and correctness through a suite of automated tests.

 ## Technical Design Choices